syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Stackedheader.md

 # Stacked Headers

-The stacked headers helps you to group the logical columns in grid.
+The stacked headers helps you to group the logical columns in Grid.
 It can be shown by setting the `show-stacked-header` as `true` and by defining the `stacked-header-rows`.

 ## Adding stacked header columns